RakhithJK/AutomaApp-automa-wiki/Blocks.md

   { "name": "bar foo", "age": 21 }
 ]
 ```
 to access the data of the iteration write `{{ loopData@loopID.name }}` and the output would be `foo bar` and in the next iteration, the output would be `bar foo` and so on until the last entry.
-If you want to access the full object you can write `{{loopData@loopID}}` and the output would be `{ "name": "foo bar", "age": 20 }`.
+If you want to access the full object you can write `{{loopData@loopID}}` and the output would be `{ "name": "foobar", "age": 20 }`.
 And You can set how much data that the block should loop at the max data input.

 You can learn more on [Reference Data](https://github.com/Kholid060/automa/wiki/Features#reference-data);